Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsubsection{Learning State Representations with Principal Component Analysis}

-One\marginpar{ PCA} of the first applications of PCA in RL was proposed by \cite{curran2015using}, where a low-dimensional state representation was learned from raw grey-scale images.
-Using the state representation, the RL agent was efficiently trained to solve a single level of the game Super Mario Bros\textregistered.
-Another example of the use of PCA for learning low-dimensional state representation was the work of \cite{parisi2017goal}, where the return-weighted PCA\footnote{To explicitly maintain information relevant to the RL task, i.e. the return of the episodes.} (RW-PCA) was used to learn a state representation of a continuous grid world and the simulated robot tetherball game.
+One\marginpar{ PCA} of the first applications of \acrshort{pca} in \acrshort{drl} was proposed by \cite{curran2015using}, where a low-dimensional state representation was learned from raw grey-scale images.
+Using the state representation, the \acrshort{drl} agent was efficiently trained to solve a single level of the game Super Mario.
+Another example of the use of \acrshort{pca} for learning low-dimensional state representations was the work of \cite{parisi2017goal}, where the return-weighted \acrshort{pca} was used to learn a state representation of a continuous grid world and the simulated robot tetherball game.
+The use of the return of the episodes allows to explicitly maintain information relevant to the \acrshort{drl} task.

-However, in complex problems, the linear mapping learned by PCA from observations to states is insufficient for encoding all the relevant information, and, commonly, non-linear and more expressive mappings are learned using the AE framework (described in Section \nameref{sec:OverviewMethods}).
+However, in complex problems, the linear mapping learned by \acrshort{pca} from observations to states is insufficient for encoding all the relevant information, and, commonly, nonlinear and more expressive mappings are learned using for example \acrshort{ae}s (described in Section \ref{sec:OverviewMethods}).